SrBlackVoid/PowerPlatform.Toolbox/README.md

 - It _can_ handle custom connectors across environments, provided the custom connector was exported/imported via solution to the target environment (this retains the same root ID between environments)
   - I also add a general practice of setting the connection's display name to contain the solution name somewhere in it (so I know what uses it and what auth is associated with it), so this function looks for that in the target environment.
 If that is **not** the case, it will select the first match it finds (but will warn you).

+### Get-CustomConnectorDefinition

+This command simplifies the process of downloading the definition files for a custom connector from a selected environment.
+Pretty straightforward.

 ## Requirements

 - Power Platform CLI v.
 1.34 or higher (https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction)